tbartram/tbartram/README.md

 ## What Demotivates Me

 What demotivates me the most is the sense that myself or my colleagues have fallen into a state of going through the motions.
-Loosing the spark for the work and the vibrance of the team.
+Losing the spark for the work and the vibrance of the team.

 ## My Values (and what I value in others)

-I value and respect doing the 'right thing'...most especially with disregard personal accolades.
+I value and respect doing the 'right thing'...most especially with disregard for personal accolades.
 I value feedback...both giving and receving in a respectful and empathetic way.
 More importantly, I value a culture that embraces mult-directional honest feedback.

 ## Where am I?

 My career has evolved over time (as they do).
-In the last five or so years, I've found myself drawn to leadership.
+In the last five or so years, I've found myself embracing leadership.
 I'm excited by leading people in their careers as well as leading initiatives and units toward success.
 I've learned a lot about myself and others along the journey...and there's SO MUCH more for me to learn.

 ## Pet Peeves